OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-20.md

 ## Matthew 20:16

-In this way, the last will be first, and the first will be last.”
+So, those who are last will be first, and those who are first will be last.”

 ---